Emilio-Lence/Mulholland-Group-Protocols/README.md

-This repository uses version control software called [git](http://git-scm.com/) and is stored on GitHub [here](https://github.com/patrickveegee/Mulholland-Group-Protocols)
+This repository uses version control software called [git](http://git-scm.com/) and is stored on GitHub [here](https://github.com/patrickveegee/Mulholland-Group-Protocols) See [here](https://github.com/swcarpentry/boot-camps/blob/2013-09-bristol/version-control/README.md) for an introduction to version control using git.

 ##View and edit files on the GitHub web interface